NorthStarUAS/FMU-Arduino/README.md

   simplification changes.
 The goal is always to make the structure lighter weight when possible.

+* I have added a powerful matrix based inceptor->effector mixing system.
+The mixes can be setup logically by function, or by defining the matrix directly.

 * I have added support for on-board accelerometer temperature calibration and onboard magenetometer calibration functions.